Benjamin-tec/CTS/README.md

 ## Triggering the Pipeline:
 The pipeline is triggered on:
-- Push to the staging branch.
+- Push to the main branch.
-- Pull request to the staging branch.
+- Pull request to the main branch.

 ### Contact